Aaron Traylor

 Previously, I worked in Professor Andrew McCallum's Information Extraction and Synthesis Laboratory and collaborated with Nicholas Monath and Rajarshi Das.

-Research Interests
+Research Interests (Now)

-My research is focused around how humans, large langauge models, and other modern machine learning systems use logic.
+My research was focused around how humans, langauge models, and other machine learning systems use logic.
 Logical reasoning is fundamental to human cognition, and humans apply it flexibly in a wide variety of contexts.
 How would a model have to behave for us to say that it has a similar capacity for logical reasoning or inference, especially if it does not explicitly represent logic symbolically?
 And, what is the fundamental source of logic in the human brain— are logical capabilities learned or innate?
 I approach these questions from a computational perspective, a philosophical perspective, and from a human developmental perspective.

 I am interested in natural language understanding (NLU), computational cognitive science, neuro-symbolic frameworks, textual inference, reinforcement learning, and representation learning.